dbamman/book-nlp/README.md

 -tok <file> : file path to save processed tokens to (or read them from, if it already exists)

--p : the path to write all diagnostic files to
+-p : the directory to write all diagnostic files to.
+Creates the directory if it does not already exist.

 -id : a unique book ID for this book

 -printHTML	: print the text as an HTML file with character aliases, coref and speaker ID annotated

--f : force the processing of the original text file, even if the <file> in the -tok flag exists (if the -tok <file> exists, the process that would generate it is skipped)
+-f : force the (slower) syntactic processing of the original text file, even if the <file> in the -tok flag exists (if the -tok <file> exists, the process that would parse the original text to create it is skipped)

 ####Example